top of page

 Voice Therapy

-Vox Chicago was founded by Tempe Thomas, MHS, CCC-SLP, an actor, singer, and certified speech-language pathologist.
-Tempe was born and raised in the DC metropolitan area where she spent her formative years working in early childhood classrooms with her mother.
-After completing a Bachelor of Science in Communication at Northwestern University she then worked for over 10 years as a professional musical theatre performer in regional theatres like the Goodman, Lookingglass Theatre, Arena Stage, Shakespeare Theater Company, Marriott Theatre in Lincolnshire, and Drury Lane Theatre.
-Tempe returned to school to earn a Masters of Health Science in Communication Disorders from Governors State University, completing a thesis on the dysphonia treatment-seeking and hygiene practices of professional singers.
-She presented her findings at the 2015 ASHA Convention in Denver, Colorado.
-She has also presented at the Sharing A Vision Conference (2021), the Early Childhood Symposium (2022), and the United Leukodystrophy Conference (2023) on her work with students who have complex communication needs.
-Personal experience with a voice disorder has driven Tempe’s dedication to patient-centered outcomes, with functional therapy practices that emphasize independence while supporting the emotional components of communication challenges.
-Tempe now indulges all of her passions, working with children of all abilities ages 3 to 22 at Niles Township District for Special Education as well as providing private voice therapy to adults through Vox Chicago.
-She is a proud member of Actors Equity Association (AEA) and the American Speech-Language-Hearing Association (ASHA).
+I am an actor, singer, and certified speech-language pathologist.
+After completing a Bachelor of Science in Communication at Northwestern University I worked for over 10 years as a professional musical theatre performer.
+After a second bout of vocal nodules and three different courses of therapy, I returned to school to earn a Masters of Health Science in Communication Disorders from Governors State University, completing a thesis on the dysphonia treatment-seeking and hygiene practices of professional singers.
+I presented my findings at the 2015 ASHA Convention in Denver, Colorado.
+I have also presented at the Sharing A Vision Conference (2021), the Early Childhood Symposium (2022), and the United Leukodystrophy Conference (2023, 2024) on my work with students who have complex communication needs.
+I am dedicated to patient-centered outcomes, with functional therapy practices that emphasize independence while supporting the emotional components of communication challenges.
+I am a proud member of Actors Equity Association (AEA) and the American Speech-Language-Hearing Association (ASHA).

 • LinkedIn